 Before determining whether an LIS or LIMS is better for your particular facility, you should know the differences between the two.
-Although they have similar names (Laboratory Information System and Laboratory Information Management System) and can be fairly easily confused, they offer significantly different functionality.
-Perhaps the biggest differentiater is that an LIS often functions better on an individual record basis, while an LIMS works better for groups of records that need to be processed at once.
+Although they have similar names (Laboratory Information System and Laboratory Information Management System) and can be fairly easily confused, they offer significantly diffexrent functionality.
+Perhaps the biggest differentiator is that an LIS often functions better on an individual record basis, while an LIMS works better for groups of records that need to be processed at once.
 There is no “best” system when it comes to these lab interfaces; there’s only the system that’s better for your specific needs.

 Now that you’re aware of this key difference between the LIS and LIMS, it’s time to start thinking about the needs of your lab, clinic, or hospital.
 Individual clinics and patient labs would certainly benefit from the more single test-or-record based setup of an LIS.
 If you’re a larger research facility that needs to run bigger batches of data rather than single input, an LIMS may be a better option for you.
 The trouble comes with trying to use an inappropriate system for your needs.